Debt-lag: During Travel

-Knowing these fees and the circumstance in which they are charged can help travellers avoid them and thus lowers the chances of severe debt-lag upon return.
+Knowing these fees and the circumstances in which they are charged can help travellers avoid them and thus lowers the chances of severe debt-lag upon return.

 After Travelling

 The period directly after travel is crucial to minimising the long-term effects of debt-lag.
 If the debt is paid off in a timely manner, the traveller can avoid paying interest, especially if they incorporated interest free days into their budget before travelling.

 While the majority of travellers believe they can pay back their debt within just a few months, those who fail to do so can find themselves paying thousands in interest on top of having to pay back their initial debt amount.
 A balance transfer of the debt to a low rate or zero percent credit card can help alleviate the stress of long-term debt-lag.